 Serge counselors also meet with local believers in the church—as well as national church leaders—to encourage them in their struggles, and walk with them in the hard places of ministry.

-We believe that healthy Christians and healthy churches are the brightest lights in their community and that we are the best witnesses when our lives—the good, the bad, and the hard—are lived in a manner worthy of the gospel.
+We believe that healthy Christians and healthy churches are the brightest lights in their community, and that they are the best witnesses when their lives—the good, the bad, and the hard—are lived in a manner worthy of the gospel.

 As one counselor says: